-No later than the filing date for an election, each candidate shall file with the Election Commission a statement containing the names and addresses of every person authorized as the candidate's financial agent by or through whom such candidate has expended or proposes to expend money in defraying the expenses of his or her campaign, or a statement that the candidate has not authorized and will not authorize any person to act for him or her, but that the candidate will in person account for all money or other things of value expended in the interest of his or her candidate will be allowed to amend the designation any time prior to the opening of the polls on the day set for the election.
-Should the candidate fail to file such statement, the Election Commission shall find the candidate in violation of this Section and shall assess the candidate a fine of \$4-40. not less than one hundred dollars (\$100) nor more than five hundred dollars (\$500).
+No later than the filing date for an election, each candidate shall file with the Election Commission a statement containing the names and addresses of every person authorized as the candidate's financial agent by or through whom such candidate has expended or proposes to expend money in defraying the expenses of his or her campaign, or a statement that the candidate has not authorized and will not authorize any person to act for him or her, but that the candidate will in person account for all money or other things of value expended in the interest of his or her candidacy.
+The candidate will be allowed to amend the designation any time prior to the opening of the polls on the day set for the election.
+Should the candidate fail to file such statement, the Election Commission shall find the candidate M violation of this Section and shall assess the candidate a fine of not less than \$25 and not more than \$500.